functorcode/SampleCode/web/vpsSetup/README.md

 <h4> To stop server </h4>
 sudo ./stop.sh

-<h4>Before you run the script </h4>
+<h4>But before you run the script </h4>

-	Before you blindly run the script, you should look at configuration files for Nginx and modify it according to your need.
-Read Nginx section below.
+   _Before you blindly run the script, you should look at configuration files for Nginx and modify it according to your need.
+Read Nginx section below._

-	Moreover, you can also change configuration for mysql and php if given configuration file does not suit to your need.
-Read Mysql and Php5 section below.
+  _Moreover, you can also change configuration for mysql and php if given configuration file does not suit to your need.Read Mysql and Php5 section below._

 <h4> What will the script do? </h4>